 Navigation was fairly easy from hole to hole, not always intuitive, but there were signs.

 Beautiful surrounding park.

-Many baskets not visible from tee and no layout markings to help.
+Many baskets not visible from tee and no signs indicating location of basket

 Slightly better than Tidal Creek, but a chance to be even better